 The focus of the research is the Key Features Document (KFD).
 This provides a good example of language consumers are likely to be exposed to through the S&S ISA journey, particularly when researching and assessing S&S ISAs.
-It is also known for being a lengthy document which consumers become aware of towards the end of their decision making journey and often ignore.
+It is also known for being a lengthy document presented towards the end of a consumer's decision making journey and often ignored.